canonical/dns-operators/src-docs/exceptions.py.md

 __init__(msg: str)
 ```

-Initialize a new instance of the BlockableError exception.
+Initialize a new instance of the SnapError exception.